xcart/xcart-docs/_pages/kb_en/modules/wordpress_integration/adding_the_category_menu_and_product_search_widgets_to_your_wordpress_blog.md

 Related pages:

-*   {% link "How X-Cart 5 to WordPress Integration works" ref_9IwXqwiT %}
+*   {% link "How X-Cart 5 to WordPress Integration Works" ref_9IwXqwiT %}
-*   {% link "Adding products and categories to your WordPress blog" ref_TmUz8Bkv %}
+*   {% link "Adding Products and Categories to Your WordPress Blog" ref_TmUz8Bkv %}